Annapurna Base Camp Trek via Poonhill - 12 Days

 Includes

-• Transportation: Pokhara to Ulleri and back by public vehicle
+• Transportation from Pokhara to Ulleri and Birethanti to Pokhara by shared jeep

 • TIMS (Trekkers’ Information Management System) card

-• All government taxes and office service charges
+• All applicable government taxes, VAT, and office service charges

 Excludes

-• Travel and medical insurance (mandatory, must cover emergency helicopter evacuation)
+• Travel and medical insurance (must cover high-altitude trekking and emergency evacuation)

-• Porter service (available on request at extra cost)
+• Porter service (available at an additional cost)

 Dates & Availability